Back to the blog

 Why It Still Works:

-• Easy to play: rapid development and fast castling.
+Easy play: with a fast development and rapid castling.

-• Often transposes into powerful attacking positions similar to the King’s Gambit.
+Tends to transpose into Enterprising attacking positions akin to a King’s Gambit.

 Modern Use: